ParthSareen/ParthSareen/README.md

 <!--
 **ParthSareen/ParthSareen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

+- Engineering @Flagler - working on Distributed and ML systems
 - Funding companies through Contrary, message me if you're building something cool! parth@contrarycap.com
-- Previously a PM, and SWE for Siri at Apple , Dist.
-Systems at Tesla for Energy🔋🚗, ML Eng at Deloitte, SWE at Ritual, and IoT at SAP
+- Previously a PM, and SWE for Siri at Apple , Distributed Systems at Tesla for Energy🔋🚗, ML Eng at Deloitte, SWE at Ritual, and IoT at SAP
 - 🌱 I’m currently learning Go, and improving my distributed systems knowledge!
 - 📫 How to reach me: https://www.linkedin.com/in/parthsareen/
 - 😄 Pronouns: He/Him